KoppiGames/godot-tools/README.md

 1. Add an `AnimatedTextureRect` node to your scene.
 2. Configure the properties in the Inspector to set the animation texture, frames, and other settings.
 3. Add an `AnimationPlayer` node to your scene.
-4. Configure your animation to feet your needs.
+4. Configure your animation to fit your needs.

+### TextParticleEmitter

+1. Add a `TextParticleEmitter` node to your scene.
+2. Configure the text, theme, font, and colors using the properties.
+3. Select a particle effect preset (`CUSTOM`, `ONEUP`, `EXPLOSION`), or manually configure your own particle material.

 ## License